Automatic-Entrepreneur/Automatic-Entrepreneur/CompaniesHouse/README.md

   - It returns a list of companies (of size n)
   - This list is sorted by date of creation
     - a reasonable heuristic as many of the newer companies are offshoots

+- ScannedReportReader
+  - This is primarily an internal function
+  - It takes as input the byte representation of a pdf
+  - And supports reading it page-by-page